 The Media Accessibility Platform was initiated by a team of four researchers with solid backgrounds in the field of audiovisual translation and media accessibility.

-Gian Maria Greco (MA, PhD in Philosophy; International MA in Accessibility to Media, Arts and Culture; PG Diploma in Disability Rights) is Marie Skłodowska-Curie Fellow at TransMedia Catalonia, Universitat Autònoma de Barcelona (Spain) where he is carrying out the project "Understanding Media Accessibility Quality".
-His research interests are on accessibility studies, with a focus on media accessibility and human rights.
-He has held university positions as a post-doc and research fellow at various universities and served as accessibility consultant for public institutions and private organisations on live events, exhibitions, and cultural heritage.
-He has been keyonote and invited speaker in many conferences, such as the TransAccess Conference organised by the European Commission and the Jagellonian University.
-He has been published in peer-reviewed journals and encyclopaedias, and has co-authored two books (in Italian): Making as Healing Care.
-On the Constructionist Foundations of Occupational Therapy (2013) and Accessibility, Health and Safety of Live Events and Venues (2015).
-He is a member of: GALMA - the Galician Observatory on Media Accessibility, the Scientific Board of the Journal of Audiovisual Translation, the European Society for Studies in Screen Translation, the Program Board of the 13th International Conference on Universal Access in Human-Computer Interaction, the Communication Working Group of the Marie Curie Alumni Association, the Special Interest Group on Accessible Computing of the ACM, and EuroScience.
+Gian Maria Greco is NAWA Ulam Fellow at the Institute of Applied Linguistics of the University of Warsaw, where he is a member of the AVT Lab research group.In 2017-2020, he was Marie Skłodowska-Curie Fellow at TransMedia Catalonia, Universitat Autònoma de Barcelona (Spain).
+His research interests are on accessibility studies, with a focus on media accessibility and translation studies.
+He has held university positions as a post-doc, research fellow, and visiting fellow at various universities and served as accessibility consultant for public institutions and private organisations on live events, exhibitions, and cultural heritage.
+He has been keynote and invited speaker in many conferences, such as the TransAccess Conference organised by the European Commission and the Jagellonian University.
+He is a member of: GALMA - the Galician Observatory on Media Accessibility, the Scientific Board of the Journal of Audiovisual Translation, the European Society for Studies in Screen Translation, the Program Board of the International Conference on Universal Access in Human-Computer Interaction, the Communication Working Group of the Marie Curie Alumni Association, the Special Interest Group on Accessible Computing of the ACM, and EuroScience.

 Anna Matamala (BA in Translation, UAB; PhD in Applied Linguistics, UPF, Barcelona) is a senior lecturer at Universitat Autònoma de Barcelona (UAB).
-A member of the international research group TransMedia, and of its local branch TransMedia Catalonia, Anna Matamala has both participated (DTV4ALL, ADLAB, HBB4ALL, ACT) and led (AVT-LP, ALST, VIW) funded projects on audiovisual translation and media accessibility.
+A member of the international research group TransMedia, she currently leads TransMedia Catalonia.
+Anna Matamala has both participated (DTV4ALL, ADLAB, HBB4ALL, ACT, ADLAB PRO, IMAC) and led or co-led (AVT-LP, ALST, VIW, NEA, RAD, EASIT) funded projects on audiovisual translation and media accessibility.
 She has taken an active role in the organisation of scientific events such as the Media for All conference or the ARSAD seminar, and has published extensively in internationally refereed journals.
 She is also involved in standardisation work.
+More information on her webpage.

 Pilar Orero (BA in Hispanic Studies, Manchester University; PhD, University of Manchester Institute of Science and Technology) is a member of the international research group TransMedia, and of its local branch TransMedia Catalonia.
 Pilar has participated in several EU projects (DTV4ALL, ADLAB, ADLAB PRO) and leads HBB4ALL and ACT.
 Since 2012 she has held the INDRA/ADECCO Chair for Accessible Technologies at UAB.
 She is actively involved in standardisation work at Spanish standardisation agency AENOR, and the international agencies ISI and UN ITU.